oreitor/HorizontalMouseWheel/README.md

 # Horizontal Mouse Wheel

 For this project, I made two version using Python and Arduino.
-If do you wanna use potantiometer and leds you can choose 'Pot Version' or another option is 'Ultrasonic Version' with using HR-SC4 ultrasonic sensor.
+If do you wanna use potantiometer and leds you can choose 'Pot Version'[(Click for video)](https://twitter.com/oreitorx/status/1286421570647478274) or another option is 'Ultrasonic Version'[(Click for video)](https://twitter.com/oreitorx/status/1286422388733771780) with using HR-SC4 ultrasonic sensor.
 I got help from [pyFirmata](https://pypi.org/project/pyFirmata/) module in Pot Version.
 However, in the Ultrasonic version, I preferred the [pyserial](https://pypi.org/project/pyserial/) module.

 There is also a great package for mouse control, which is our main goal.
 The [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) module provides cross-platform support for managing mouse and keyboard operations through code to enable automation of tasks.
 You can install this pip: